performant-software/dm-2/README.md

 #### Production environment

-Edit the environment variables as necessary.
+Edit `.env` as necessary.
 In addition to those listed for the development environment, it is necessary to uncomment and set the variables listed under "Required for production environments" and "Required for running Docker Compose in a production environment."
 The following are also required:

 ```env
 RAILS_ENV=production